 Two of their stories:

-For seventeen years, Joan Beer of Temple Emanuel in Newton has been a volunteer.
-For the last six years as team leader, Joan has worked closely with school liaison Joan Dill at the Beethoven-Ohrenberger School in Boston, to match over 30 tutors with young students.
+For seventeen years, Joan Beer of Temple Emanuel in Newton has been a volunteer and GBJCL team leader.
+In that capacity, Joan has worked closely with school liaison Joan Dill at the Beethoven-Ohrenberger School in Boston, to match over 30 tutors with young students.
 In addition to ensuring that each tutor is supported in providing ongoing individual attention to their students, “the Joans” launched the school’s first book club, spurring spirited conversations about each special book selection, and inspiring the love of reading.

 “What brought me to tutoring was a basic love of children.
 I always wanted to be a teacher,” Joan Beer said.
 “Just knowing you can have an impact on one person by assisting them and taking an interest in them I think is very important.”
 Communications Joan receives from former students confirm the positive and enduring influence she has had on them.
 One former student recently wrote: